Brunei English: History and education

 Brunei was a British protectorate from 1888 until it became independent in 1984, when it joined ASEAN.
-Not surprisingly, English became widely used, even though Brunei Malay (a dialect of Malay that is substantially different from Standard Malay) continues to be the main language that is spoken.
+English became widely used, even though Brunei Malay (a dialect of Malay that is substantially different from Standard Malay) continues to be the main language that is spoken.

 In 1985, the Bilingual Education Policy was implemented, with Malay as the medium of instruction for the first three years of primary school, and then English as the medium of instruction for most subjects from the fourth year of primary school on.
 In 1993, history switched from being English-medium to being Malay-medium.

 In January 2009, a new education policy was implemented.
 It is termed SPN21 (Sistem Pendidikan Negara – Abad 21, 'National Education System for the 21st Century').
 In this new system, mathematics and science are taught in English from the start of primary school.

-Clearly, English is well-established in Brunei, though it does not seem to be challenging the position of Malay.
-Rather more threatened are the minority languages such as Dusun, Tutong and Murut (Lun Bawang), which seem to be getting squeezed out by the two dominant languages, though recent research in Temburong District suggests that Murut is surviving better than the other two.
+English is well-established in Brunei, though it does not seem to be challenging the position of Malay.
+Rather more threatened are the minority languages such as Dusun (Dusun Brunei), Tutong and Murut (Lun Bawang), which seem to be getting squeezed out by the two dominant languages, though recent research in Temburong District suggests that Murut is surviving better than the other two.

 Variation

-There is, of course, substantial variation in the English spoken in Brunei.
+There is substantial variation in the English spoken in Brunei.
 Two sources of variation are mentioned here: education and ethnicity.

 There is rather a wide educational divide.
 Those who attend private schools and the best government schools usually achieve an excellent standard in English; but those who go to less fashionable schools often end up with only rudimentary skills in English.

 There is also some variation in Brunei English arising from the ethnicity of speakers.
-Recent research has shown that undergraduates at the University of Brunei Darussalam (UBD) can identify whether a fellow undergraduate is Malay or Chinese on the basis of 10 seconds of spoken English with an accuracy of about 74%, which suggests that the English pronunciation of the two ethnic groups differs to some extent.
+Research undertaken in 2011 showed that undergraduates at the University of Brunei Darussalam (UBD) could identify whether a fellow undergraduate was Malay or Chinese on the basis of 10 seconds of spoken English with an accuracy of about 74%, which suggests that the English pronunciation of the two ethnic groups differs to some extent.